-- Members wishing to catch the Speaker's eye to speak in a debate in the Chamber should write to the Speaker in advance.
-Members should also write if they wish to speak in a Westminster Hall debate of an hour or more in length.
-If Members have not written in, they may still seek to take part in a debate by approaching the Chair or trying to catch the Chair's eye during the debate, but those who have written in advance will usually be called first.
-Adding a name to a notice of motion or amendment is not enough to indicate an intention to speak: even if their name is on a motion a Member should still inform the Speaker's Office if they wish to take part in a debate. - Members should write in advance to indicate a wish to speak on the second or third readings of bills.
+- 1. If you wish to catch the Speaker's eye to speak in a debate in the Chamber, you should write to the Speaker in advance.
+You should also write if you wish to speak in a Westminster Hall debate of an hour or more in length.
+If you have not written in, you may still seek to take part in a debate by approaching the Chair or trying to catch the Chair's eye during the debate, but those who have written in advance will usually be called first.
+Adding your name to a notice of motion or amendment is not enough to indicate an intention to speak: even if your name is on a motion you should still inform the Speaker's Office if you wish to take part in a debate. - You should write in advance to indicate a wish to speak on the second or third readings of bills.
 It is not necessary to do so for Committee of the whole House, report stage or consideration of Lords Amendments. - 3.
 The informal and unpublished list of those who have given notice is used by the Chair to calculate the length of any time limit on speeches and determine the order in which to call speakers.
-If circumstances prevent a Member from attending a debate for which they have indicated a wish to speak, they should inform the Speaker's Office at the earliest opportunity of their wish to withdraw their name or speak directly to the occupant of the Chair on the day in question.
+If circumstances prevent you from attending a debate for which you have indicated a wish to speak, you should inform the Speaker's Office at the earliest opportunity of your wish to withdraw your name or speak directly to the occupant of the Chair on the day in question.

 4. Selection of speakers in debate is at the discretion of the occupant of the Chair.
-The Chair cannot, however, predict precisely when a Member might expect to be called.
+The Chair cannot, however, predict precisely when you might expect to be called.
 The objective at all times is to give all Members a fair opportunity to take part in debate.
-The Speaker and Deputy Speakers will take account of relevant experience or expertise (in or outside the House, including on select committees where particularly relevant), Members' expressed interests or constituency involvement and the number of times they have previously spoken (or have sought to speak but not been called) during the Session.
+The Speaker and Deputy Speakers will take account of relevant experience or expertise (in or outside the House, including on select committees where particularly relevant), Members' expressed interests or constituency involvement and the number of times you have previously spoken (or have sought to speak but not been called) during the Session.

-Attendance in debates
+Attendance in the Chamber

-Once a Member has written in to request to 5. speak, they are under an obligation to turn up in the Chamber for the start of the debate and should plan to be present for most of it.
+5. Once you have written in to request to speak, you are under an obligation to turn up in the Chamber for the start of the debate and you should plan to be present for most of it.
 Debates in the Chamber should be an exchange of views.
-If a Member is hoping to be called to speak in a debate, they must be present for the opening speeches.
-After they have spoken they must, as a very minimum, remain in the Chamber for at least the next two speeches and must also return to hear the winding-up speeches from both the Opposition spokesperson and the minister at the end of the debate.
+If you are hoping to be called to speak in a debate you must be present for the opening speeches.
+After you have spoken you must, as a very minimum, remain in the Chamber for at least the next two speeches and you must return to hear the winding-up speeches at the end of the debate.
 Members who fail to observe these courtesies will be given a lower or no priority on the next occasion they seek to speak.
-Where there are no formal wind-ups Members must still be present for a reasonable proportion of the debate, and for the conclusion of the debate.
-If Members are not present for opening speeches or leave the Chamber directly after them without notifying the Chair, it will be assumed that they do not wish to participate in the debate.
+Where (for example, on backbench business) there are no formal wind-ups, you must still be present for a reasonable proportion of the debate, and for the conclusion of the debate.
+If you are not present for opening speeches or leave the Chamber after these without notifying the Chair, it will be assumed that vou do not wish to take part in the debate.